• Skip to main content

 Through the co-culture of primary human hepatocytes and non-parenchymal cells, and the evaluation of multiple endpoints, our assay offers a complete assessment of DILI risk.

-This service provides higher content data than spheroids and sufficient throughput to deliver concentration-response curves.
+Our service provides higher content data than spheroids and sufficient throughput to deliver concentration-response curves.

 Your dedicated contact will work collaboratively with you from the start to the end of the project.